CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/observations.md

 ![Map of counts of graffiti buildings on each local area](/assets/images/local_area_graffiti_heatmap.png)

 We will also be taking street data into account.
-In fact, huge portion of all graffiti can be found on major streets.
+A huge portion of all graffiti can be found on major streets.
 Pictured in the map below, just 10 most graffitied streets contain almost 50% of all graffiti in Vancouver.
-Most vandalized streets are Main Street, East Hastings Street and Kingsway, alone containing a quarter of the reported graffiti.
+Most vandalized buildings are on Main Street, East Hastings Street and Kingsway.
+These streets alone contain a quarter of the reported graffiti.

 ![Map of 10 most graffitied streets](/assets/images/vancouver_streetopt2.png)